untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--validate`: optional, also writes `<name>.validation.json`
 - `--compress-geometry`: optional, LZ4-compress vertex and index chunks (requires `pip install lz4`)
 - `--optimize`: optional, compress geometry and bake/patch textures after export (implies `--compress-geometry`)
-- `--bake-materials`: optional, bake node-graph materials the engine cannot evaluate (Mix, Math, procedural textures, ...) into flat textures so the export matches Blender.
-See [Using Bake Materials](UsingBakeMaterials.md)
-- `--bake-resolution <pixels>`: optional, fallback square resolution for baked material textures, defaults to `1024`.
-Each material's actual bake resolution is normally auto-detected from the largest source texture feeding it (rounded up to a power of two, never below this fallback) — this flag only matters when a material has no source texture to detect from (e.g. a procedural/solid-color material).
-Override a specific material explicitly via a `material["untold_bake_resolution"]` custom property
-- `--no-bake-cache`: optional, disable the persistent bake cache and force every divergent material to be re-baked
 - `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma (e.g. Blender's AgX) into an `NxNxN` color-grading LUT so the engine can reproduce Blender's display transform instead of its default ACES Filmic tonemap.
 The LUT is scene-wide, not per-material — see [Using Color Management](UsingColorManagement.md) for how to actually apply it at runtime; it is not loaded by a normal mesh import
 - `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
 - `--animation`: optional, export animation clips only — no mesh geometry is written